-The accompanying condensed consolidated balance sheet at December 31, 2016, the condensed consolidated statements of operations and comprehensive income for the three and nine months ended December 31, 2016 and 2015, the condensed consolidated statements of cash flows for the nine months ended December 31, 2016 and 2015 and the condensed consolidated statement of equity for the nine months ended December 31, 2016 have been prepared by the management of ViaSat, Inc. (also referred to hereafter as the Company or ViaSat), and have not been audited.
-These financial statements have been prepared on the same basis as the audited consolidated financial statements for the fiscal year ended March 31, 2016 and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for a fair statement of the Company's results for the periods presented.
-These financial statements should be read in conjunction with the financial statements and notes thereto for the fiscal year ended March 31, 2016 included in the Company's Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
+The accompanying condensed consolidated balance sheet at June 30, 2017, the condensed consolidated statements of operations and comprehensive income (loss) for the three months ended June 30, 2017 and 2016, the condensed consolidated statements of cash flows for the three months ended June 30, 2017 and 2016 and the condensed consolidated statement of equity for the three months ended June 30, 2017 have been prepared by the management of ViaSat, Inc. (also referred to hereafter as the Company or ViaSat), and have not been audited.
+These financial statements have been prepared on the same basis as the audited consolidated financial statements for the fiscal year ended March 31, 2017 and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for a fair statement of the Company's results for the periods presented.
+These financial statements should be read in conjunction with the financial statements and notes thereto for the fiscal year ended March 31, 2017 included in the Company's Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
 The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States of America (GAAP).

-The Company's condensed consolidated financial statements include the assets, liabilities and results of operations of ViaSat, its wholly owned subsidiaries and TrellisWare Technologies, Inc. (TrellisWare), a majority-owned subsidiary.
+The Company's condensed consolidated financial statements include the assets, liabilities and results of operations of ViaSat, its wholly owned subsidiaries and its majority-owned subsidiaries, TrellisWare Technologies, Inc. (TrellisWare) and Euro Broadband Retail Sàrl (Euro Retail Co.).
 All significant intercompany amounts have been eliminated.
+Investments in entities in which the Company can exercise significant influence, but does not own a majority equity interest or otherwise control, are accounted for using the equity method and are included as investment in unconsolidated affiliate in other assets (long-term) on the condensed consolidated balance sheets.